Main Campus Services and Facilities - A through EAcademic Resource Center - 312.567.5216

 All persons riding bicycles on campus are encouraged to park at the bike racks provided outside of campus buildings.
 Parking bicycles in the public areas of buildings or chaining them to stairway railings is prohibited.
 Bicycles found unattended in a building or creating a safety hazard anywhere on campus are subject to removal by the Public Safety Department.
 The use of bicycles, skateboards or roller-skates of any kind in any university building is prohibited.

 The Bog is the campus pub, and recreation center.
 Operated by the Campus and Conference Centers in partnership with IIT Dining Services, there is plenty of entertainment through the academic year including Union Board programming.
 Academic year hours are Thursday, Friday from 5:00 pm to 1:00 am.
-Look for special events in the Bog.
+The Bog also serves as the Commuter Lounge Monday – Thursday from 11 am to 5:00 pm.

 Bookstore - 312.567.3120